mwufi/pytorch-gqn/README.md

 **Why do the images in `fun/Interactive.ipynb` suck?**

 I only trained it for about 40k gradient steps (each one from a mini-batch of 36 scenes).
 I think the paper had like...
 2 million gradient steps?
+[The 5k Gradient Steps More Fund](https://paypal.me/ZenTang/10.57)

 **Help, something happened!**